ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 to the proxy from the client that match a known Server Connection ID will be forwarded similarly.

-Any packets received by the proxy from a server that match a known Client Connection ID on a matching UDP socket need to be forwarded to the client.
+Any packets received by the proxy from a target server that match a known Client Connection ID on a matching UDP socket need to be forwarded to the client.
 The proxy MUST use DATAGRAM frames on the associated flow ID for any Long Header packets.
 The proxy SHOULD forward directly to the client for any matching Short Header packets.